ptraverse/fartknock101/readme.md

 ...  eins drei drei sieben

-# I AM THE GREAT CORNHOLIO - knock-knock
+# 4 - knock-knock

 That text above is german for ...
 1337

 So, lets TCCP that port.
 Nothing.
 Give up?
 No!
+I am the great cornholio!!
 Move on to some better tools: knock-knock
 * [knock-knock](http://www.shortbus.ninja/default-knockd-cloaking-configurations/)
 * knockd is basically a tool to enable portknocking, which means you only open a port to a client if they knock in a special sequence with syn/acks on other ports. this tool knock-knock will kick its ass.
 Lesson- don't use knockd because it's a piece of shit :) But it's better than nothing.
 It's usually a good idea to hide your port 22 (SSH), that is if you must keep it open at all (VPN is much better).
 * Get it from [github](https://github.com/hack1thu7ch/knock-knock.git) `git clone https://github.com/hack1thu7ch/knock-knock.git`